projectatomic/atomic-enterprise-training/eap-latest-setup.md

 ### Kubernetes components

-* Cluster : A cluster is a set of physical or virtual machines and other infrastructure resources used by Kubernetes to run your applications.
-Kubernetes can run anywhere!
-See the Getting Started Guides for instructions for a variety of services.
+* Cluster : A cluster is a set of physical or virtual machines and other infrastructure resources used by Kubernetes (or derivatives like Atomic Enterprise) to run your applications.

 * Node : A node is a physical or virtual machine running Kubernetes, onto which pods can be scheduled.